Cyberattacks by country: Ukraine

 A series of powerful cyber attacks began 27 June 2017, that swamped websites of Ukrainian organizations, including banks, ministries, newspapers and electricity firms.
 In January 2022, Microsoft disclosed activity of a ransomware and DoS attack on various government agencies and organizations.

 United Arab Emirates

 In 2019, Reuters reported that United Arab Emirates launched a series of cyberattacks on its political opponents, journalists, and human rights activists under Project Raven, on an espionage platform namely Karma.
 The team included ex-US intelligence agents.
 Project Raven commenced in 2009 and was planned to be continued for the coming ten years.

-United Arab Emirates, used and asked for help from couple of countries providing their best calibres to overcome this crisis, and to confine the damage and consequences upon Project Raven, and indeed big names did participate to help like the American master, Graham Dexter, and the Egyptian phenomenal name in cybersecurity, Elhamy El Sebaey.
+United Kingdom

+The NHS was greatly affected by the 2017 Wannacry ransomware attack, leading to the cancellation of at least 6,900 healthcare appointments and criticisms of cyber security standards in many NHS trusts.

+In 2025, a cyberattack on the automotive company Jaguar Landrover reportedly cost the UK economy £1.9bn.

+In August 2026, hackers linked to Iran shut down a power plant in the UK for four days.
+The government said the incident did not pose a risk to the UK electricity grid, but the name of the power plant was not disclosed for security reasons.